Parzival191/hello-world/README.md

 # hello-world
 Hello world program
-hello other users, this is my first thing in github "hello worl"
+hello other users, this is my first thing in github "hello world"